JanneMattila/www/docs/_posts/2023/09/2023-09-25-preparing-for-azure-services-retirements.markdown

 ---

+Natural next step is to analyze your environment and find out which other resources are impacted.
+Use that information to build backlog, so you'll know the amount of work ahead of you.

+---

-I'm trying to create also resource graph queries to some of these items in the services retirement list.
-I'm trying to put them here:
+I'm also trying to highlight selected resource graph queries which help you find these retired services from your environment.
+I'll put them here:

 {% include githubEmbed.html text="JanneMattila/some-questions-and-some-answers" link="JanneMattila/some-questions-and-some-answers/blob/master/q%26a/azure_resource_graph.md" %}